 Are you a busy GM?
 Does session prep take too long?
 Do you never have time to work on the cool little details that can bring your session to life?
 Well, fear not!
 That’s where the 20 Things line comes in.
 Compiled from the free 20 Things posts available at Raging Swan’s website, this short, focused compilation gives you, the time-crunched GM, the tools to effortlessly add verisimilitude and detail to your adventure.
 Use the material herein either before or during play and bask in your players’ adulation.
-This instalment provides seven tables designed to help you flesh out and bring to life the wilderness camps in your campaign.
+This instalment provides four tables designed to help you flesh out and bring to life a red dragon’s lair.

-20 Things #21: Wilderness Camping comprises the following 20 Things articles:
+20 Things #33: Red Dragon’s Lair comprises the following 20 Things articles along with ancillary information:

 - Red Dragon’s Lair Dressing

 - Red Dragon Lair Minor Sights, Sounds & Events

 Get 20 Things #33: Red Dragon’s Lair free by signing up to our Patreon Campaign by 3 January